• Home

 Likely, with a genome modification like this the society would never find out who was responsible.
 Hell, likely by the time the fix came around the perpetrator would probably already be dead.

 A class (or group) could make a vaccine for themselves and their offspring, while infecting the others they want to slowly eliminate.
-It would devastate any country or race/religion/etc it touched.
+It would devastate any country or race/ethnicity/etc it touched.

 Bioterrorism: The Greatest Human Threat